Polesie State Radioecological Reserve: Activities

 Although the reserve was established for the purpose of radiobiological and environmental research, it is of interest to other biologists.
 Due to the minimal human presence, it is possible to observe the natural development of wildlife in the conditions of Belarus.
 "In connection with the removal of anthropogenic load and the wealth of flora the ideal conditions for the recovery of the animal world have been created here", states the report of the Committee on the Health Effects of the Chernobyl disaster at the Council of Ministers of Belarus.
 Some new species, including European bison, have been introduced on the territory of the reserve.

 Main activities

-Administration of PSRER is located in the town of Chojniki.
+Administration of PSRER is located in the town of Khoiniki.
 The annual budget of PSRER is 4 million USD.
 Main activities include: